Skip to main content

 Site Open

-Slide Rock State Park, located on Coconino National Forest land and co-managed with the State of Arizona, features scenic views, a beautiful swimming hole, and plenty of op
+Slide Rock State Park, located in Oak Creek Canyon on Coconino National Forest land is managed by the State of Arizona under a special use permit and features scenic views,

 Recreation Sites